You’re passionate about blogging.

 That’s why they are completely focused on delivering information their readers want to know – and they use a variety of newsgathering techniques to dig it up.

 Fortunately, these methods aren’t hard to adopt – you can totally do this.
-In fact, it’s a wide-open opportunity for any blogger who wants to raise the bar for their content.
+In fact, it’s a wide-open opportunity for anyone who has just started a blog and wants to raise the bar for their content.

 So what does it mean to think like a journalist?